 There are strict controls on the weight and axle loads of overweight vehicles.
 This is to protect our road network.
-If your vehicle exceeds the load limits, you need to apply for an overweight permit before you travel.
+If your vehicle exceeds the load limits, you need to apply for an overweight permit (external link) before you travel.

 The maximum weight limits for vehicles are set out in the Land Transport Rule: Vehicle Dimensions and Mass 2016.

 If your vehicle or load is also overdimension, you will also require an overdimension permit.